- User Guide

 .mp4 video/mp4 .webm video/webm .ogv video/ogg .m3u8 application/x-mpegurl .m4v video/x-m4v

 Fix the Content-Type if needed, save the changes.
-Now you can finally copy the file URL and just put it into our shortcode.
+Now you can finally copy the file URL (see step 10. above) and just put it into our shortcode.
 Read out basic FV Flowplayer guide to see how to insert videos.

 If the video doesn't play, make sure you check it out when you are logged in as admin.
 You will notice a message in the top left corner of the video.
 If it's green and "Video OK", it means our video checker found no issues.